tivaliy/mcp-xray/README.md

          }
      }
      ```
-   - Adjust the `--xray-url` and `--xray-openapi-spec` as needed for your environment.
+   - Adjust the `--xray-url` and `--xray-openapi-spec` as needed for the environment.
+The `--xray-openapi-spec` option accepts either a local file path or a URL.
-   - The token will be prompted interactively and not stored in plain text.
+   - The Xray personal access token will be prompted interactively and not stored in plain text.

 ## OpenAPI Schema: Source, Limitations, and Maintenance